kklassa/mandelbrot-set-bmp/README.md

 ```
 ./main 1024 output.bmp
 ```
-Width size is specified in pixels and should be divisible by 4.
+Width is specified in pixels and should be divisible by 4.